 The Innocence Project Clinic and Clemency Project is a year-long, graded course offered for a total of six credits, three in the fall semester and three in the spring semester.
 Students must enroll in and satisfactorily complete both semesters to earn course credit.
 The course consists of casework, classwork, research, and writing.
 In both semesters, students attend a weekly two-hour seminar that examines the systemic and institutional causes of wrongful convictions and the clemency process.
 The seminar also provides instruction in the skills needed to investigate and evaluate claims of actual innocence and to research and draft an application for executive clemency.
 Students often have the opportunity to meet with clients in federal or state prisons.
 In addition to the seminar class, students confer with the instructor in weekly case team meetings and at other times as required by the casework.
 Upper level portfolio writing credit is available.
-Satisfactory completion of the course satisfies the Professional Skills requirement and the Transition-to-Practice requirement.
+Satisfactory completion of the course satisfies the Professional Skills requirement and the Transition-to-Practice requirement and the writing in the course may be used to satisfy one of the upper-division writing requirements.
 Enrollment is limited; there is a pre-registration application process.

 The Clinic is supervised by Professor Sandy Ogilvy, who also directs the law school's Office of Law & Social Justice Initiatives.